In-Depth 11 Day Summer Self Drive Tour of the Complete Ring Road with Waterfalls & Hot Springs

-You can choose from three options to add extra activity to this day.
+You can choose from two options to add extra activity to this day.
 The first is a visit to the Katla ice cave, a spectacular frozen cave in Kotlujokull glacier.
-You could also choose a shuttle ride to Solheimasandur beach where the iconic looking DC Plane Wreck where a great photo-opportunity awaits you.
-The third option is a glacier hike on Solheimajökull glacier, an unforgettable experience.
+The other option is a glacier hike on Solheimajokull glacier, an unforgettable experience.

-You’ll stay the night in the area of neighbouring towns Hella and Hvolsvollur.
+You'll stay the night in the area of Selfoss.

 Next up is the geothermal area around Geysir hot spring.
-The main attraction there is Geysir’s neighbouring hot spring Strokkur which erupts every 8-10 minutes, to the delight of onlookers.
+The main attraction there is Geysir's neighboring hot spring Strokkur which erupts every 8-10 minutes to the delight of onlookers.

 To add more geological wonders to your Golden Circle, you can stop at Kerid crater lake or Reykjadalur valley.
-In Reykjadalur you can even take a dip in a river which is hot thanks to the surrounding hot springs.
+In Reykjadalur, you can even take a dip in a river that is hot, thanks to the surrounding hot springs.

 To finish up the Golden Circle, you'll stop at Thingvellir National Park, the most geographically and historically significant place in Iceland.
 For hundreds of years, the Icelandic parliament gathered in Thingvellir each summer and many significant moments in the country's history happened there.
 Thingvellir is also where you can see the rift in the Eurasian and North American tectonic plates.

-On this day you can also choose to snorkel in Silfra fissure at Thingvellir, Snowmobile on Langjokull glacier or go horse riding.
-Three adventurous extra activities, it’s up to you to choose which appeals most to your wild side.
+On this day, you can also choose to snorkel in Silfra fissure at Thingvellir, Snowmobile on Langjokull glacier, or go horse riding.

 You'll be staying in Reykjavik City this night.

-On your last full day in Iceland, you’ll spend the day in the country’s capital, Reykjavík.
-The city is bustling with life, and you’ll have no problem finding things to do.
-You can visit some of the city’s museums, go shopping, or simply take in the atmosphere on a walk in the city centre.
+On your last full day in Iceland, you'll spend the day in the country's capital, Reykjavik.
+The city is bustling with life, and you'll have no problem finding things to do.
+You can visit some of the city's museums, go shopping, or simply take in the atmosphere on a walk in the city center.

-If you want more action on this day we have a few suggestions for activities which you can add as extras to make your day in Reykjavik special.
-If you’d like to visit lots of different places we recommend adding the 24-hour City Card, which grants you access to pools in the capital, the zoo and all sorts of museums in Reykjavík, this lets you customise the perfect day out in Reykjavík.
+If you want more action on this day, we have a few suggestions for activities that you can add as extras to make your day in Reykjavik special.
+If you'd like to visit lots of different places, we recommend adding the 24-hour City Card, which grants you access to pools in the capital, the zoo, and all sorts of museums in Reykjavik.
+This lets you customize the perfect day out in Reykjavík.

-If you’d like to get even more immersed in the geology of Iceland, you could opt for the Inside the Volcano tour, where you literally go inside a volcano’s empty magma chamber.
-You’ll be brought to Thrihnjukagigur volcano, just outside of the city, and there you’ll descend into a cave which once was filled with hot, molten lava.
-An unforgettable experience.
+If you'd like to get even more immersed in the geology of Iceland, you could opt for the Inside the Volcano tour, where you literally go inside a volcano's empty magma chamber.
+You'll be brought to Thrihnjukagigur volcano, just outside of the city, and there you'll descend into a cave that once was filled with hot, molten lava.

-You’ll stay another night in Reykjavik, rest up for departure day.
+You'll stay another night in Reykjavik, resting up for departure day.